2015HackNTU/HackCampus/README.md

 # HackCampus
-using technologies to improve NTU campus
+We are HackCampus in NTU